awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 ### Changing the Tenancy of an Instance<a name="dedicated-change-tenancy"></a>

 Depending on your instance type and platform, you can change the tenancy of a stopped Dedicated Instance to `host` after launching it\.
 The next time the instance starts, it's started on a Dedicated Host that's allocated to your account\.
-For more information about allocating and working with Dedicated Hosts, and the instance types that can be used with Dedicated Hosts, see [Using Dedicated Hosts](how-dedicated-hosts-work.md)\.
+For more information about allocating and working with Dedicated Hosts, and the instance types that can be used with Dedicated Hosts, see [Working with Dedicated Hosts](how-dedicated-hosts-work.md)\.
 Similarly, you can change the tenancy of a stopped Dedicated Host instance to `dedicated` after launching it\.
 The next time the instance starts, it's started on single\-tenant hardware that we control\.

 **To change the tenancy of an instance using the console**